Information for unsuccessful applicants

 Where applications are unsuccessful due to predicted achievement, we have found that predicted grades are not quite as strong as other applications for the specific degree programme to which applicants apply or did not meet the minimum requirements.

-Information regarding minimum entry requirements is available at departmental websites, via UCAS's entry profiles or via our prospectus.
+Information regarding minimum entry requirements is available on our course database: www.durham.ac.uk/courses.

 We take a holistic approach to every application judging both merit and potential, academic qualifications achieved, predicted grades, the personal statement and reference.
 In many cases, achieved results enable us to differentiate between the strong applications we receive.

 In some cases, our decision not to make an offer is informed either by previous qualifications, which were not as strong as those offered by other applicants, or did not meet our minimum entry requirements.
 Some programmes specify a minimum grade at GCSE (or equivalent qualification) in a particular subject.
-If an applicant has not achieved this and has not indicated in his or her application that he/she is taking this qualification as part of his/her current studies, supported by a prediction from the referee that the required grade(s) will be achieved, then we will be unable to consider making an offer.
+If an applicant has not achieved this and has not indicated in their application that they are taking this qualification as part of their current studies, supported by a prediction from the referee that the required grade(s) will be achieved, then we will be unable to consider making an offer.

-Further information regarding minimum entry requirements is available at our departmental websites, UCAS's entry profiles or our prospectus.
+Further information regarding minimum entry requirements is available on our course database: www.durham.ac.uk/courses.

 We take a holistic approach to every application judging both merit and potential, academic qualifications achieved, predicted grades, the personal statement and reference, but, in many cases, find the personal statement helpful in differentiating between applicants.